AzadMazad/clusSearch/README.md

 - **`R libraries`**: dplyr, tidyverse, reticulate, filelock, devtools, admixtools
 - **`Python packages`**: scipy

-For easy installation, you will find an installer script `install_depencies.sh` in the clusSearch directory.
+For easy installation, you will find an installer script in the clusSearch directory.
 If you are on a **Mac System**, be aware that [Homebrewer](https://brew.sh/) is necessary to succesfully run the installer.
 To execute the installation script, run the following command:
 ```bash
 ./install_dependencies.sh
 ```
-This script will install the following dependencies:

 ---

 ## Execution